The Chintaro Access Installation Guide is designed to provide step by step instructions for installation of the Chintaro application.

 If you do not adjust the Trust Center and Trusted locations in Access, you will see these errors every time that you log into Chintaro:

 To start Chintaro, simply double click on the house shortcut on your desktop.
-If you are the first person to use Chintaro, you can use the username of sa with a password of sa (without the italics, of course!).
+If you are the first person to use Chintaro, you can use the username of sa with a password of sa.
 You have now logged in as the System Administrator.
 If you have set up the system correctly, you will see the following log on prompt:

 You will now see the Chintaro Home Screen: